K. S. Eshwarappa: Political career

 On 14 April 2022, Eshwarappa resigned from his position as Rural Development and Panchayat Raj minister after a controversy arose over his alleged role in the suicide of a contractor, Santhosh Patil, who wasn't paid for road works.

+In April 2023, Eshwarappa announced retirement from electoral politics, by writing to the National President of BJP J. P. Nadda to not consider his name to any constituency for the Karnataka Assembly elections that year.
+In a press meet, he cited the age rule of 75 years in the party, and thanked his party and the leaders for providing all opportunities in his career.
+In March 2024, he expressed displeasure over his son Kantesh being denied a ticket to contest the general election for the Lok Sabha from Haveri, and blamed party colleague Yeddyurappa alleging his hand in the matter.
+Consequently, Eshwarappa announced that he would contest as an independent candidate from Shimoga against B. Y. Raghavendra, the incumbent MP and son of Yeddyurappa, who was given a BJP ticket.
+This led to him being expelled by the party in April 2024 for a period of six years.

 Controversies

-Santhosh Patil, a contractor involved in government projects,accused Eshwarappa of harassing him for commission, was found dead in a hotel in the state’s Udupi district on morning of April 12, 2022.
+Santhosh Patil, a contractor involved in government projects, accused Eshwarappa of harassing him for commission, was found dead in a hotel in the state’s Udupi district on morning of April 12, 2022.

 Patil who had recently raised allegations against the then rural development minister K S Eshwarappa, saying that the BJP leader had been harassing him for commissions to clear the bills for contracts he had implemented for the government over a year ago.
 Patil had also said that Eshwarappa should be held responsible if something happened to him.

 On April 12, Karnataka Chief Minister Basavaraj Bommai was informed in Mangaluru that the contractor had gone missing after leaving a note behind.

 Patil, who identified himself as the national secretary of a right-wing group called Hindu Vahini, had recently written to Prime Minister Narendra Modi and Union minister for rural development Giriraj Singh alleging that Eshwarappa and his associates were harassing him for commissions.
 Eshwarappa claimed that he did not know Patil.

 Patil, in his letters to the central government, had stated that he and six other contractors had implemented road projects in Hindala gram panchayat in Belagavi district in May 2021, but were not paid for the same.
 He claimed that the contractors invested Rs 4 crore for the project, but had suffered losses due to government delay in payments.

 Alleging that government officials were seeking a 40 per cent commission on the total bill, Patil claimed to have approached top BJP leaders with his grievances.
 “I am in great tension and have huge pressure from creditors who have given me finance on interest.
 If the payment and work order is not given immediately, then I do not have any option for myself,” he had said in a March 11 letter to the Union minister.